 Her fortune is estimated at 13 million dollars.
 According to Forbes, in 2018, she was the second highest-paid female athlete.

-Interesting fact: in 2014, Caroline went through a painful and very public breakup.
-A week before the wedding, the golfer Rory McIlroy decided not to marry her.
+Interesting fact: in 2014, Caroline went through a painful breakup with the golfer Rory McIlroy.
 Caroline is now dating San Antonio basketball player David Lee.
 And it seems that things are going much better in her personal life.

 Marital status: dating model Danielle Knudson.